Our Board of Directors

 Sharon has long been an advocate of providing opportunities to children to learn responsibility for themselves and to others, because this is how confidence and self-esteem are developed, and from there, anything is possible.
 She is also a strong believer in the importance of a vibrant, connected, healthy community.
 When her two children were accepted in the ensemble for RCTC’s Sleeping Beauty Panto in 2013, she was excited to find this organization that shares the same values.
 As a designated accountant, Sharon’s experience spans public practice, industry and municipal work.
 She has enjoyed many volunteer roles, including five year with Girl Guides of Canada.
 She has volunteered as Front of House staff for RCTC for the last six years, and is looking forward to making her contribution as a Board Member.

-Greg has a broad ranging background in operations and technical management enjoying the experiences of team work in the development of new initiatives and programs and always learning much along the way.
-Joining the RCTC Board is a new direction inspired by a lifelong love of live theatre.
-A marine engineer who grew up locally, he spent years at sea before settling on the west coast to serve in various capacities in the local marine industry and more recently in energy utility regulation.
+Greg has a background in operations and technical management enjoying the experiences of team work in the development of new initiatives and programs and always learning much along the way.
+Joining the RCTC Board was inspired by a lifelong love of live theatre in the community.
+A marine engineer who grew up in BC, he spent years at sea before settling on the west coast to serve in various capacities in the local marine industry and more recently in energy utility regulation.
 Feeling arts and culture to be essential to community resilience, he finds serving with the RCTC Board to be one of the many ways to support the arts and encourage enjoyment of stage performance by all.

 This is a voluntary position that provides guidance and advice to an organization's Artistic Director and General Manager.
 A board provides general oversight of operations without getting involved in day-to-day operations.Click Here